Safeguarding in Shropshire

 The role of the Club Welfare Officer (CWO) is to deal with poor practice cases within their club, give advice and guidance as well as being the lead on CRC’s within the club.

-CWOs should always report more serious welfare case to the FA via the County Welfare Officer.
+CWOs should always report more serious welfare case to the FA via the County Designated Safeguarding Officer.